My 88×31-pixel buttons!

 Introduction

-88×31-pixel buttons created by me.
+88×31-pixel buttons created by me with GNU Image Manipulation Program.
 I don't reserve any rights to them, but the buttons based on others' work may come with their own licenses.

 Unless otherwise mentioned, the buttons only use colours from the 216-colour web-safe palette (Wikipedia).
 They are more likely to display correctly on ancient computers.